-Can you be dismissed for self-isolating and not coming into work?
+Can you be dismissed for not attending an unsafe workplace?

 Section 100 does not give you an absolute right to withdraw your labour if you think your workplace is unsafe.
 However, if you are dismissed for self-isolating due to coronavirus then this could amount to automatically unfair dismissal under the Act.

 As mentioned earlier, this applies whether or not you or someone in your household are vulnerable.

 If you’re not vulnerable and are in good health, your employer might be allowed to discipline you in the circumstances, but not to dismiss you.

 S100 of the Employment Rights Act 1996, ss (1) d & e, actually states: